Parameterized Temperature Scaling for Boosting the Expressive Power in Post-Hoc Uncertainty Calibration: Highly expressive post-hoc calibration via parameterized temperature scaling

 We used a standard setup for evaluating model calibration \cite{guo_calibration_2017} and trained PTS as well as all baselines on the standard validation sets of all datasets.
 We then evaluated all models by computing the ECE on the standard test sets.
 For CIFAR-10 and CIFAR-100, we used a validation dataset consisting of 5000 samples and an independent test set of 10000 samples.
 For ImageNet, we randomly split the hold-out set into a validation set of 12500 samples and a test set of 37500 samples.\\

 We quantify the quality of calibration for all experiments using the standard Expected Calibration Error $\mathrm{ECE}^1$ based on 10 bins as well as and Expected Calibration Error based on kernel density estimates, $\mathrm{ECE}_{\mathrm{KDE}}$.
-In addition, we also report results from an alternative histogram-based formulation of ECE where bins are chosen such that each bin contains the same number of samples.\\ PTS was trained as a neural network with 2 fully connected hidden layers with 5 each.
-Hyperparameters were the same for all experiments, namely a learning rate of 0.0001, batch size of 1000 and stepsize of 100,000.
+In addition, we also report results from the dimensionality-independent calibration gain, which takes all classes into account \cite{zhang2020mix}.\\

+PTS was trained as a neural network with 2 fully connected hidden layers with 5 nodes each.
+Hyperparameters were the same for all experiments, namely a learning rate of 0.00005, batch size of 1000 and stepsize of 100,000.
 We further limited $\mathbf{z}^s$ to the top 10 most confident predictions in all settings since we found that they convey sufficient information.
+That means, PTS can be used in a large variety of settings without the need to optimize hyperparameters.